 For further information on Flooding please contact the City Development Department on 01382 434000, or 01382 434343 for Flooding Emergencies outwith office hours.

 The Flood Risk Management (Scotland) Act 2009 requires the relevant responsible authorities to work together to produce a co-ordinated flood risk management plan to reduce the overall risk of flooding from whatever source.
 Consequently, Dundee City Council has worked in partnership with Scottish Ministers, SEPA, Scottish Water, Angus Council, Perth and Kinross Council, Aberdeenshire Council and Fife Council to produce a Local Flood Risk Management Plan covering the Tay Estuary and Montrose Basin.
 The main aim of the Plan is to determine a pre-emptive, rather than reactive, approach to flooding.
 As lead local authority for the partnership, Angus Council were responsible for publishing the agreed Plan.
 The Local Flood Risk Management Plan can be accessed here.
 As required by the Flood Risk Management (Scotland) Act 2009, an Interim Report on the Tay Estuary and Montrose Basin Flood Risk Management Plan has also been prepared by Angus Council and shows the progress made in delivering the actions to avoid and reduce the risk of flooding, and prepare and protect ourselves and our communities across the local plan district.
-This Interim Report can be accessed here.
+View the Interim Report here.

 A flood protection scheme is currently proposed for the shoreline at Broughty Ferry - further details are available on the Broughty Ferry Flood Protection Scheme area of this website.